Vision Learners Meet Web Image-Text Pairs: Experiments

 \subsection{Transfer Learning}

-In this part, we transfer learned representations to a wide range of downstream tasks, proving the superiority of MUG to previous pre-training methods.
+We begin by evaluating the transfer performance of different learned representations on a wide range of downstream tasks.
+Transfer learning is performed with conventional full end-to-end fine-tuning of the model weights on target task~\citep{MAE}.
+This highlights the superiority of \OURS compared to other methods.

-\textbf{General image classification on ImageNet-1K.} First, we transfer learned representations to general image classification on ImageNet-1K with end-to-end fine-tuning.
-Other than the original images in ImageNet-1K, we also evaluate fine-tuned models on out-of-distribution datasets ImageNet-Adversarial~(IN-A)~\cite{imagenet-a} and ImageNet-Rendition~(IN-R)~\cite{imagenet-r}.
+\textbf{Image classification on ImageNet-1k.} First, we transfer learned representations to general image classification on ImageNet-1k~\citep{imagenet} using end-to-end fine-tuning.
+In addition to reporting performance on the validation images in ImageNet-1k, we also evaluate ImageNet-1k fine-tuned models on out-of-distribution datasets ImageNet-Adversarial~(IN-A)~\citep{imagenet-a} and ImageNet-Rendition~(IN-R)~\citep{imagenet-r}.
 Results are reported in~\cref{tab:in1k_ft_main_result} and~\cref{tab:in1k_ft_backbone}.
-Compared to previous methods, \OURS achieves the best top-1 accuracy 83.5\%~(with CC3M) and 83.7\%~(with W200M).
-When training \OURS with ViT-S, ViT-B, and ViT-L backbones, consistent improvements are achieved over the previous state-of-the-art method MAE.
-Both comparisons prove that \OURS surpasses previous methods with scalable web image-text pairs.
-For results on IN-A and IN-R, \OURS also outperforms previous methods, which indicates the robustness of MUG's representation.
+Compared to previous methods, \OURS achieves the best top-1 accuracy 83.5\%~(with CC3M).
+When training \OURS with ViT-S, ViT-B, and ViT-L backbones, we also observe consistent improvements over the previous single-modal best performing MAE~\citep{MAE}.
+Both comparisons illustrates that \OURS surpasses previous methods by making use of scalable web image-text paired data.
+Notably for the results on IN-A and IN-R, \OURS outperforms the previous multi-modal methods by a large margin (\ie, $>$10\% on IN-A) even through our model leverages the same supervision signal as these other multi-modal methods.
+This indicates that \OURS is much more effective for learning representations that generalize to hard out-of-distribution cases.